Skip to main content

 Recommendations for Conducting Comparisons

-If you endeavor to compare Google Ads data captured via client-side and server-side methods, please adhere to the following recommendations:
+If you endeavor to compare Google Ads data captured via client-side and server-side methods, please adhere to the following recommendations.
+If you’d rather want unbiased and truthful datasets then we’d recommend skipping comparing numbers in individual ad networks own reports such as Google Ads (read on below).

 1. Metric Selection: Use the "All Conv. by conv time" metric for your analysis.
 This metric is preferable because regular conversions are typically based on click time, which can lead to inconsistencies when comparing the two approaches.
 You can find more information about this metric here: https://support.google.com/google-ads/answer/9549009?hl=en